 Class organisation at Shoreditch Park Nursery

-Shoreditch Park Nursery has space for 14 children to attend full time.
-In addition, we have 11 part time morning places and 11 part time afternoon places.
-We currently have a few places available in our nursery so if you would like a place or would like to visit the school and see our outstanding Foundation Stage provision we hold open mornings every Wednesday at 9am.
-Please contact the school office to arrange your visit.
+Shoreditch Park Nursery has space for children to attend full and part time.
+If you would like a place or wish to visit the school and see our outstanding Foundation Stage provision please contact the school office to arrange your visit.

 Links with Parents and Carers

 All parents and carers receive a weekly email with information about their child's week at school.
 The email is sent out on Friday afternoons.

 We will also be hosting termly virtual parent workshops, starting in Autumn 2.